-Referring to various government programmes taken for the development of the people with disabilities, Abdul Hamid urged people from all strata, including local and foreign organisations and the affluent section of society, to work together for the welfare of the people with disabilities.
+Referring to various government programmes taken for the development of the people with disabilities, Abdul Hamid urged people from all strata, including local and foreign organisations and the civil society, to work together for the welfare of the people with disabilities.

 In her message, Prime Minister Sheikh Hasina said, Father of the Nation Bangabandhu Sheikh Mujibur Rahman ensured the equal rights of the all citizens, including the people with disabilities, in the Article 19 (1) of the Constitution.

-She said the present Awami League government has taken various measures, including formulating different policies and setting up National Foundation for Development of the Disabled Persons and Neuro-Developmental Disabilities Protection Trust, to ensure the welfare of the people with disabilities.
+She said the present Awami League-led government has taken various measures, including formulating different policies to ensure the welfare of the people with disabilities.